James Nesbitt in call for information about the Disappeared

 Mr Nesbitt said the recent death of his father, Jim, had brought home to him once again the pain felt by those who still waited for news of their lost loved ones.

-He was speaking at a ceremony at the WAVE Trauma Centre in Belfast on Sunday to mark the International Day of the Disappeared.
+He sent the message of support to the WAVE Trauma Centre in Belfast which held a ceremony on Sunday to mark the International Day of the Disappeared.

 In Northern Ireland, the “Disappeared” refers to 16 people abducted, killed and secretly buried by republicans during the Troubles.
 The remains of all but three of the victims – Joe Lynskey, Columba McVeigh and Robert Nairac – have since been recovered.